Taylor King Blog

 “A school zone in Arkansas begins 300 feet before the school building/grounds and continues 300 feet beyond it.”

-There are quite a few conditions listed in that statute, so let’s break it down.
-This law depends on two factors: 1) time of day, and 2) presence of children.
+There are quite a few conditions listed in Arkansas’ statute, so let’s break it down.
+This law depends on two factors:

 If you drive past the school on a weekend, or during a weekday when absolutely no children are outside the building, this speed limit does not apply.
 But why not use a school zone as a reminder to check your speed and proceed with caution, no matter the time of day?